oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

 date: 2021-11-01T10:19:24-05:00
 draft: false
 weight: 3
-description: "A domain model with a typical queue based configuration for a WebLogic Tuxedo Connector."
+description: "A domain model with a typical Tuxedo Que configuration for a WebLogic Tuxedo Connector."
 ---

-This WDT domain model sample section shows a remote and local queue for a WTC configuration.
+This WDT domain model sample section shows a remote and local for a WTC configuration.
+This sample is a java client that invokes methods in EJB which in turn operates with tuxedo services using conversations.
+A tuxedo client interoperates with EJB services using conversations.

 ```yaml
  resources: